Ezequiel Tovar Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in MLB.
+- The pitching staff for the Nationals has a collective 7.1 K/9, the fourth-worst in MLB.

-- The Nationals have the 21st-ranked team ERA across all league pitching staffs (5.08).
+- The Nationals have the 21st-ranked team ERA among all league pitching staffs (5.07).

-- The Nationals allow the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Nationals pitchers combine to give up 14 total home runs at a clip of 1.8 per game (fifth-most in baseball).

-- The lefty last pitched on Sunday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last pitched on Monday against the Tampa Bay Rays, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.